curipha/coredns-zone-blocker/README.md

 ------------------------------------------
 * Provide ad blocking and tracing protection feature for mobile devices

-Usage (for users to run `docker-compose`)
+Usage for the users to run `docker-compose`
 ------------------------------------------
 * Simple and easy to use
-* Use official docker image for security and reliability
+* Use official coredns docker image for security and reliability

 ### Run the server